From Circuits to Consciousness

 The Cardiac Signature: Heart Rate Variability (HRV) & Heart-Brain Interaction

-I am exploring Heart-Brain Connection using computational models of brain-heart interactions, and utilising robust and geometric versions of HRV analysis.
+We are exploring Heart-Brain interactions using computational models of brain-heart interactions, and utilising robust and geometric versions of HRV analysis.
 We applied ultra short term heart rate variablity to understand OSA brains.

 Teaching and Mentoring: Building the Lab